Scattering and gluon emission in a color field: a light-front Hamiltonian approach: The fourth-order Runge-Kutta method

 In solving initial value problems for ordinary differential equations, the Runge-Kutta method takes ``trial" steps between the beginning and the ending points, then uses the values at those ``trial" points to compute the ``real" step across the whole interval.
-The 4th-order Runge-Kutta (RK4) method uses symmetrization to cancel out errors up to $O(\delta x^+)^4$.
-In this section, we write out the RK4 simulation in Eq.~\eqref{eq:M_qg} explicitly,
+The fourth-order Runge-Kutta (RK4) method uses symmetrization to cancel out errors up to $O((\delta x^+)^4)$.
+In this section, we write out the RK4 simulation in Eq.~\eqref{eq:M_qg} explicitly.
+Note that Eq.~\eqref{eq:M_qg} is in the matrix form of the basis representation, and here we take its operator form, $V_{qg,I}$ in place of $\mathcal{V}_{qg,I}$,

 where $V_{qg,I}(x^+) = e^{i\frac{1}{2}P^-_{KE}x^+} V_{qg} e^{-i\frac{1}{2}P^-_{KE}x^+} $.
 The $U_{RK4}$ operation consists of a sequence of evaluations,